GluuFederation/docs-oxd-prod/docs/sources/index.md

 ## Source code
 The oxd source code is [available on GitHub](https://github.com/GluuFederation/oxd).

+## Licene
+oxd 4.0.beta is available under the AGPL open source license.

 ## Support
-Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
+Gluu offers support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

-If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
-You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.
+For guaranteed response times, private support, and more, Gluu offers [VIP support](https://gluu.org/pricing).